bitovi/academy/src/typescript/04-configuration/configuration.md

 ### tsconfig.json

-Customize the TypeScript compiling and linting options by creating a `tsconfig.json` file in the root directory of our TypeScript project.
+Customize the TypeScript compiling and linting options by creating a `tsconfig.json` file in the root directory of the TypeScript project.
 The following config will

 - specify ECMAScript target version as 'es5'
 - specify module code generation (from 'none', 'commonjs', 'amd', 'system', 'umd', 'es2015' or 'esnext')
 - generate source map files
 - remove comments from compiled code

-The following is an example config code. **Don’t add this to our project or the tests for the TypeScript exercises in this training will fail.**
+The following is an example config code. **Don’t add this to your project or the tests for the TypeScript exercises in this training will fail.**

 ```javascript
 {